prakhardogra921/Bank-Marketing-Classification/README.md

 http://archive.ics.uci.edu/ml/datasets/Bank+Marketing

 The Capstone is a two-staged project.
-The first is the proposal component, where you can receive valuable feedback about your project idea, design, and proposed solution.
-This must be completed prior to your implementation and submitting for the capstone project.

-You can find the [capstone proposal rubric here](https://review.udacity.com/#!/rubrics/410/view), and the [capstone project rubric here](https://review.udacity.com/#!/rubrics/108/view).
-Please ensure that you are following directions correctly before submitting these two stages which encapsulate your capstone.

-You will find an `open_projects` folder in these files.
-This will be where pre-curated capstone projects are available, should you choose to work on a project already partially designed for you.

-Please email [machine-support@udacity.com](mailto:machine-support@udacity.com) if you have any questions.
+The first is the proposal component where a project proposal was submitted for review.
+The second is the project itself that consists of the source code in Jupyter Notebooks and a detailed report.